Mafia (video game): Plot

-In 1930, taxi driver Tommy Angelo is strong-armed by Paulie and Sam, two members of the Salieri crime family, into helping them escape an ambush by the rival Morello family.
-Tommy is compensated for his help and offered a position in the organization of crime boss Don Salieri.
-He is forced to accept the offer the following day, when two Morello gangsters track him down and destroy his cab in an act of revenge.
-Tommy is welcomed into the Salieri family and begins assisting with running their rackets across the city, overseen by Salieri's trusty consigliere Frank Colletti.
-Tommy befriends Sam and Paulie as they carry out various jobs together, while earning Salieri's respect for thwarting Don Morello's attempts to interfere in his business.
+In 1930, taxi driver Tommy Angelo is forced by Paulie and Sam, two members of the Salieri crime family, into helping them escape an ambush by the rival Morello family.
+Tommy is compensated for his help and offered a position in the organization of Don Salieri.
+He initially refuses, but when the Morello family puts a hit out on him in revenge for the previous night, Tommy joins Salieri's crew and becomes involved in running their rackets across the city, overseen by Salieri's trusty consigliere Frank Colletti.

-In 1932, Tommy enters a relationship with Sarah, the daughter of Salieri's bartender, after protecting her from a gang of street thugs.
-On Salieri's orders, Tommy and Paulie retaliate against the gang, but learn that their leader, whom Paulie killed, was the son of a corrupt city councillor, who vows revenge.
-Tommy is ordered to destroy a brothel for switching its loyalties to Morello, and kill an informant working there.
-Discovering them to be Sarah's friend Michelle, who needed money to pay for her brother's medical care, Tommy begins to question his morality and lets Michelle go.
-He covers up his actions and assists Sam on a hit against a witness to the councillor's son's murder.
+In 1932, Tommy enters into a relationship with Sarah, the daughter of Salieri's bartender, after protecting her from a gang of street thugs.
+On Salieri's orders, Tommy and Paulie retaliate against the gang, but learn that their leader, whom Paulie killed, was the son of a powerful, corrupt politician.
+Tommy is later ordered to bomb a brothel for switching its loyalties to Morello and kill an informant working there.
+Discovering the informant to be Sarah's friend Michelle, who needed money to pay for her brother's medical care, Tommy lets her go with a warning.
+He covers it up and assists Sam on a hit against a witness to the politician's son's murder.

-In 1933, Morello begins using corrupt police officers to ambush Salieri's operations, and gains support from the councillor.
-Following an ambush on a bootlegging operation, Salieri discovers that Frank has been supplying information on his money laundering activities to the authorities, and reluctantly orders Tommy to kill him.
-Discovering he was forced to do so for his family's safety, Tommy allows Frank to leave the country with his family and again covers up his actions, before retrieving the evidence against Salieri.
-Tommy later marries Sarah and starts a family with her.
+In 1933, Morello enlists the politician's support to destroy the Salieri family.
+After Tommy, Paulie, and Sam survive a police raid on their bootlegging operation, Salieri discovers that Frank has turned over evidence of the family's money laundering to the authorities and reluctantly orders Tommy to kill him.
+Discovering he was coerced to do so by Morello, Tommy allows Frank to leave the country with his family and again covers it up, before retrieving the evidence against Salieri.
+Tommy later marries Sarah, and they start a family.